osu-vryu/VRyu/README.md

 # VRyu

 ## What is VRyu?
-VRyu is a new VR game focusing on the learnings, practice, and training of martial arts and the Samurai.
-Being developed by student's at Oregon State University for their final Senior Capstone Project.
+VRyu is a new VR game focused on the learnings, practice, and training of martial arts and the Samurai.
+This project is currently being developed by students at Oregon State University for their final Senior Capstone Project.

 ## Team Roster